-Quantum Computing Stocks: Which One Has the Most Potential? - YaNoticias
+Quantum Computing Stocks: Which One Has the Most Potential? - YANoticias

 # Business Model and Unique Technology

-D-Wave employs a unique quantum annealing process, which specifically tackles optimization problems.
+D-Wave employs a unique quantum annealing process, which specifically tackles optimisation problems.
 This is particularly relevant in various fields, including:

 D-Wave’s systems are noted for their resilience against errors compared to traditional gate-based quantum systems, making them an attractive option for businesses needing dependable performance.